 The first step is deciding what you want to do with your consumer data.
 In the case of better marketing, it’s essential to apply data to deliver the experience consumers expect and to be able to determine and demonstrate the marketing impact on the business.
-Providing personalized messages and offers at the most fitting time shows you understand the interests, needs, behaviors and intents of your customers as they traverse their decision journeys
+Providing personalised messages and offers at the most fitting time shows you understand the interests, needs, behaviours and intents of your customers as they traverse their decision journeys

 .
 You also have to be able to connect your activities to purchases and revenue.

 Now that you have an idea of how you’ll use your data, it’s time to create a workable data framework.